 7. Compliance, Security, and Future-Proofing Your Investment

-A pan-European financial services company learned this lesson during a routine GDPR audit.
-Their previous system stored performance data across multiple jurisdictions without clear consent trails.
-Switching to Cegid Talentsoft's platform with built-in compliance logging prevented potential fines exceeding €2.5 million while streamlining their audit processes across eight countries.
+A pan-European financial services company learned this during a GDPR audit.
+Their previous system stored performance data in multiple regions without clear consent trails.
+Moving to Cegid Talentsoft with built-in compliance logging helped avoid potential fines exceeding €2.5 million and simplified audits across eight countries.

-- Verify data residency policies align with your operational jurisdictions and regulatory requirements
+- Align data residency options with your legal entities and regulatory needs

-- Review vendor certifications annually and ensure they meet evolving security standards
+- Review vendor certifications annually against security standards

-- Test right-to-erasure and data export functionality thoroughly before go-live
+- Test right-to-erasure and data export workflows before go-live

-- Demand complete transparency in AI training data sources and opt-out capabilities
+- Demand transparency on AI training data and opt-out capabilities

 | Compliance Factor | Sprad | Personio | SAP SuccessFactors | Oracle HCM | Workday |